Courtesy of the Verona Historical Society

 Soon, lactic acid fermentation takes over, and the sourness intensifies.
 I've thoroughly enjoyed health salad that's been fulminating in the fridge for a couple of weeks.

 Note: Everybody who reads a newspaper or watches the food channel has been exposed to the term polyphenol.
 This refers to a large group of chemicals of similar molecular structure occurring in plants.
 A sizable subset of polyphenols are the anthocyanins.
-These powerfully protective pigments are concentrated in such media superstars as blueberries, cranberries, açaí, red wine, and red cabbage, and contribute considerably to their health benefits.
+These powerfully protective pigments are concentrated in such lifestyle-section superstars as blueberries, cranberries, açaí, red wine, and red cabbage, and contribute considerably to their health benefits.

 Accordingly, consider making red cabbage your default variety.
 The taste and texture of cabbage is unrelated to its color.
 Eyes closed, you couldn't tell the color of the cabbage you are eating.